sass/sass/proposal/color-4-new-spaces.md

 ### Known Color Space

 Each known color space has a name and an ordered list of associated channels.
-Each channel has a name and position index (1-indexed) defined by the space and the order of channels in that space, and a number value with units matching those allowed by the space.
+Each channel has a name and Sass-style position index defined by the space and the order of channels in that space, and a number value with units matching those allowed by the space.
 Space and channel names match unquoted strings, ignoring case.
 They are always emitted as unquoted lowercase strings by